Skip to main content

 Can I export my code and host it elsewhere?

-How does Blink compare in cost to hiring a developer or using other tools?
+How does Blink compare in speed to traditional development?

-What happens to my credits if I don't use them all in a month?
+What happens to my credits if I don't use them all?

 🎯